What is Reverse Logistics?

 Customers usually receive better quality products when using reverse logistic management solutions compared to traditional shipping methods which often results in orders being fulfilled on time or even early, saving customers money and time overall

-In comparison to other forms of supply chains, such as direct shipment from manufacturer to end user, RL tends to be more efficient due not only carrying less inventory but also transferring goods directly from one supplier’s warehouse to another without having first gone through a distribution channel
+In comparison to other forms of supply chains, such as direct shipment from manufacturer to end user, RL tends to be more efficient due to not only carrying less inventory but also transferring goods directly from one supplier’s warehouse to another without having first gone through a distribution channel

-4. Reverse Logistics Components:
+Reverse Logistics Examples

 Companies are changing the way they handle waste, and the supply chain is a key part of that process.
 These examples focus on returns, exchanges, and recycling.
 Companies can increase the likelihood of repeat purchases by making it as easy as possible to get a refund and lowering the likelihood of a customer becoming dissatisfied in the first place.
 For example: